 The constructive type of anger expression pattern is the Assertive Anger.
 In this type of anger, you express that you have been hurt and take measures to ensure that it does not repeat.
 You are not aggressive while doing so, but you are assertive.

 Other types of anger, such as Behavioral Anger, Verbal Anger, Passive-Aggressive Anger, Self-Harm anger, and the rest of the ten types of anger are destructive.
 They either cause others to become constantly fearful of your wrath and harm your relationships or they begin to have negative effects on you, deteriorating your mental and physical health.

-They have shocking anger outbursts where they spew hurtful things, and they even regret saying all that after some time.
+They have shocking angry outbursts where they spew hurtful things and even regret saying all that after some time.
 These are some of the commonly recognized signs of anger problems.

 Let’s now look at the common symptoms of anger issues:

 Anger issues are one of the most common mental health problems that people deal with.
 Many different factors can contribute to this issue, such as genetics, brain chemistry, trauma, and stress.
 If you feel that you are having a difficult time controlling your anger, or if your emotions frequently lead to outbursts, it is important to seek help.

 Following are a few different common signs that may indicate that you have anger issues: